-Now that you’ve gathered your leaves — yea, you! — here’s how to get rid of them.
+Now that you’ve gathered your leaves — yay, you! — here’s how to get rid of them.

-Heads up: Most municipalities have ordinances controlling leaf blowing, bagging, burning, and vacuuming.
-The Town of Palm Beach, for example, allows leaf blowing on Saturdays from only 9 a.m. to noon.
-So check your town’s website before beginning this common chore.
+Heads up: Most municipalities have ordinances controlling how to dispose of leaves, including leaf blowing, bagging, burning, and vacuuming.
+So, check your town’s website before beginning this common chore.

 If you own woods or fields behind your home, blow leaves into those natural areas where they’ll decompose and continue the circle of life.
 That way, you won’t have to bag leaves or wait for the city’s leaf vacuum to suck them up and cart them away.